 If you and your spouse have spousal Traditional IRAs, each spouse may contribute up to the IRA Contribution Limit to his or her IRA for a year as long as the combined compensation of both spouses for the year (as shown on your joint income tax return) is at least two times the IRA Contribution Limit.
 If the combined compensation of both spouses is less than two times the IRA Contribution Limit, the spouse with the higher amount of compensation may contribute up to that spouse's compensation amount, or the IRA Contribution Limit, if less.
-The spouse with the lower compensation amount may contribute any amount up to that spouse's compensation plus any excess of the other spouse's compensation over the other spouse's IRA contribution.
-However, the maximum contribution to either spouse's Traditional IRA is the individual IRA Contribution Limit for the year.
+The spouse with the lower compensation amount may contribute any amount up to that spouse's compensation plus any excess of the other spouse's raditional IRA is the individual IRA Contribution Limit for the year.